This article was updated on November 4th, 2020.

-We found this recipe on Olivia’s Cuisine and it’s a really great chili.
-Rather than serve it over rice, we love it overcooked KAMUT® wheat berries.
-They add texture and make this a very satisfying dish.
+Last year we found this recipe on Olivia’s Cuisine, and it quickly became a favorite recipe worth repeating!
+And what makes it even better?
+Rather than serve it over rice, we love it overcooked with KAMUT® wheat berries because it adds its distinctive and more flavorful taste, making this a very satisfying dish.

 2 lbs lean ground turkey